digital-land/digital-land/content/guidance/developer-contributions/index.md

 * [developer agreement contributions](/developer-contributions/developer-agreement-contribution_YYYYMMDD.csv)
 * [developer agreement transactions](/developer-contributions/developer-agreement-transaction_YYYYMMDD.csv)

-Enter your developer contributions data in each of these using spreadsheet software such as Microsoft Excel, Google Sheets or Apple’s Numbers.
-You must follow the guidelines below, then ‘save as .csv file’ within Excel.
-You’re free to use other tools to create the .csv files, as long as they meet the requirements of this guidance.
+If it helps, you can use the above example files and enter your developer contributions data.
+You must follow the guidelines below, then 'save as .csv file'.
+You can use software such as Excel, Google Sheets or Apple Numbers, as long as they meet the requirements of this guidance.

 Each of the .csv files must: